Frequently Asked Questions

 The SLO has an on-line application process which usually starts within a few days of the recruitment fair and can be accessed by clicking the link below.

 Note: Registration for the Civil Rights Clinic, the Environmental Clinic, and the Community Economic Development Clinic occur only in the Spring of each year, for the following Fall, as they are year-long clinics.
-The Criminal Defense, Civil Litigation and Mediation & Arbitration Clinics are semester-long clinics.
+The Criminal Defense and Civil Litigation Clinics are semester-long clinics.

 What time commitment will be required of me if I decide to join the Student Law Office?